purplesyringa/site/blog/bringing-faster-exceptions-to-rust/index.md

 ### Gains

 Starting at `2.3814 µs`, we've optimized down to `556.32 ns` -- a $4.3 \times$ speedup without loss in functionality.
-We secured this win without modifying the Rust compiler or the system unwinder.
+We secured this win without modifying the Rust compiler or the system unwinder by applying the following optimizations:

+- Remove the hook invocation
+- Remove type erasure of format arguments
+- Remove panic counters
+- Get rid of `dyn PanicPayload`
+- Add inlining and mark `catch` code as hot
+- Remove various non-inlined cross-crate invocations
+- Avoid boxing the exception cause
+- Store the exception object in a thread-local

 ### Beyond EH